-In cryonics, we work very hard to use standard terminology rather than any jargon that needs explanation.
+In brain preservation, we work very hard to use standard terminology rather than any jargon that needs explanation.
 Most of the terminology on this page is, therefore, used in the standard expected manner.
 The exceptions are in red.

 Clinical Death: Cessation of circulation and breathing.
 For example, a person who suffered a heart attack, and was then revived, was clinically dead for a few minutes.

 Medical Death (aka Biological Death): An opinion by a physician, based on standards.
 The definition has changed drastically throughout history and continues to change.
 Currently based on either irreversible clinical death or brain death.
 It's actually a statement of prognosis, not a statement of condition.
 It's frequently an expression of the inability to revive by current medical technology.